 Peanut allergy and tree nut allergy are considered different types of allergies.
-Peanuts are not really nuts at all, they are are actually a type of legume.
+Peanuts are not really nuts at all, they are actually a type of legume.
 Legumes grow underneath the soil, not in trees.

 Peanut allergy is on the rise in the United States.
 Some experts say this may be due to the popularity of this high protein, high fiber food.
 According to the Texas Peanut Board, Americans eat about 3 pounds of peanut butter per person each year, totaling about 700 million pounds.
 And that's just peanut butter!

 The proteins in peanuts are very stable and stay intact through cooking and baking.
 This is why people with this type of allergy are often very sensitive and reactions are frequently severe.

 Of all food allergies, peanut allergy is the least likely to be outgrown.
 According to research, only about 15% of children with a peanut allergy will outgrow it.

 Below you can find ingredients and foods that may contain peanuts and ideas for substitutes.

 Peanut ingredients to avoid

 Following is a list of some ingredients to watch for on labels that may contain peanut protein.
-If you are unsure about an ingredient on a food label, check with your dietitian or doctor.
+If you are unsure about an ingredient on a food label, ask a dietitian or allergist.